The Old Willis Place: Synopsis

 Knowing that Miss Lilian will come after them, Diana and Georgie finally admit to Lissa that they themselves are ghosts.
 Sixty years ago, Miss Lilian caught them playing in her cellar and locked them in as punishment, intending to free them later that day when their parents returned.
 Before she could do so, Miss Lilian suffered a stroke and was taken to hospital, leaving the children trapped.
 Paralyzed by the stroke, Miss Lilian was unable to tell anyone what she had done, and by the time she recovered, several weeks had passed and the children had starved to death.
 Miss Lilian left the bodies hidden in the cellar and pretended to have no knowledge of what became of the missing children.
 For decades afterwards, the children's ghosts tormented Miss Lilian until she, too, died and became a ghost who pursued and tormented the children who once tormented her.
 The children managed to trap her ghost in the parlor and made strict rules to prevent her from ever being freed.

 Lissa tells her father to search the cellar, where he finds Diana and Georgie's bodies.
 The bodies are at last given proper burials, while Diana and Georgie wonder what will become of them now.
 They are soon found by Miss Lilian, who wants to punish them for revealing her secret.
 Diana realizes that all of them are bound to the Old Willis Place by the terrible grudges they hold for things that happened long ago and that unless they can forgive one another, none of them will ever leave.
 The children forgive Miss Lilian for leaving them to die and apologize for tormenting her in her final years, while Miss Lilian, in turn, expresses remorse for her role in the children's deaths.
-A beautiful silver light descends, and from it, the ghosts of the children's parents arrive to take them into the afterlife.
+A beautiful silver light descends, and from it, the ghosts of the children's parents arrive to take them to the afterlife.
 The children's forgiveness allows Miss Lilian to join them there.